-A great thing when you adopt and older dog is that most dogs have been house trained.
-This eliminates one of the major stresses when adopting a new dog.
+A great thing when you adopt an older dog is that most dogs have been house trained.
+This eliminates one of the major stresses when adapting to a new dog.

 Not all older dogs are house trained though.
-Some dogs have never been taught - especially if they’ve been neglected by their previous owner.
+Some dogs have never been taught - especially if they’ve been neglected by their previous owner, or have lived outdoors all their lives.
 It’s also common for dogs to have a few accidents when they first arrive, as this can be a stressful time.

 3. Medical Issues Are Often Already Known

 Genetic health issues, such as mitral valve disease, are impossible to diagnose in puppies.
 They only become apparent as the dog gets older.
 This means older dogs don’t always cost more money in vet bills, as many people assume, as many genetic conditions should be known.